 - Supports Instagram if Pinterest isn’t your thing

-- Helps prevent spammy pinning when used correctly (use intervals!)
+- Helps prevent spammy pinning when used correctly with intervals and the Tailwind SmartGuide.

 - Create new pins and posts directly in Tailwind